Islam in the United Kingdom: Interactions under British Empire

 Bengal was annexed by the East India Company from the quasi-independent Nawabs of Bengal following the Battle of Plassey in 1757.
 The manufactured goods produced in Bengal directly contributed to the Industrial Revolution in Britain, with the textiles produced in Bengal being used to support British industries such as textile manufacturing, aided by the invention of devices such as the spinning jenny.
 With the establishment of Crown control in India after 1857, the British Empire came to rule over a large Muslim population.
 The first educated South Asian to travel to Europe and live in Britain was I'tisam-ud-Din, a Bengali Muslim cleric, munshi and diplomat to the Mughal Empire who arrived in 1765 with his servant Muhammad Muqim during the reign of King George III.
 He wrote of his experiences and travels in his Persian book, Shigurf-nama-i-Wilayat (or 'Wonder Book of Europe').

 In South Asia, specifically, the British ruled over one of the largest Muslim populations in the world.
 Upon coming into contact with such a population, the British authorities forged a uniquely Muslim identity for the local believers.
-This was, in part, due to the way British historians periodized South Asian history into an "ancient" Hindu one and a "medieval" Muslim one.
+This was, in part, due to the way British historians periodised South Asian history into an "ancient" Hindu one and a "medieval" Muslim one.
 Under the system, the colonial period was classified as "modern".
 Debate rages on concerning the utility and legitimacy of these labels themselves.
 Problems with these labels range from the connotations coupled with the word 'medieval' to the implications related to labelling the colonial era as "modern".
 The term medieval itself is quite controversial.
 Historians writing in journals relating to the time period have asked whether the term is a "tyrannous construct" or an "alien conceptual hegemony".
 This is because the label was originally developed during the study of European history to mark the period in between the fall of the Roman Empire and the fall of Constantinople.